CSCfi/csc-user-guide/docs/cloud/tutorials/addHorizontalAutoscaler.md

 Afterwards, you can kill the process you created and see how the application is scaled down by killing the second Pod.

+!!!
+Info "Scale down delay"
     Meanwhile the scale up is designed to be as fast as possible, the scale down will take up to 10 minutes.
 This is due to the stabilization window, from the [upstream kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#stabilization-wind):

     > The stabilization window is used to restrict the flapping of replica count when the metrics used for scaling keep fluctuating.
 The autoscaling algorithm uses this window to infer a previous desired state and avoid unwanted changes to workload scale.